lcsaszar01/Greenthumb_Flow/server/README.md

-# Notre Dame Web Theme HTML Templates
+# Credit to Notre Dame and their ND Web Theme HTML Templates

 A collection of HTML templates that can be used as a starting point when using the Notre Dame Web Theme.